 Phase 1 clinical trials

-Last updated on 21 May 2024
+Last updated on 28 Apr 2026

 All investigational medicinal products (IMPs) go through a series of trials before they can be licensed for use.

-There are usually four phases of trials in humans (clinical trials).
+There are usually 4 phases of trials in humans (clinical trials).
 A Phase 1 trial is usually the first time that an IMP is tested in humans and so it will usually investigate the safe dose range and potential side effects, how it is metabolised and whether it might work in patients.

-Phase 1 review timelines and seven-day submission
+Phase 1 review timelines and 7-day submission

 We are working to ensure that the UK routinely delivers ethics opinions for Phase 1 clinical trials within a short timeframe, while maintaining robust ethics review.

-All Clinical Trials of Investigational Medicinal Products (CTIMP) applications, including Phase 1 studies, must use our combined review service.
+All clinical trials of investigational medicinal products (CTIMP) applications, including Phase 1 studies, must use our Combined Review service.
 This means applicants submit one combined application to the REC and MHRA via the new part of IRAS, and benefit from a more streamlined regulatory and ethics review.

 Following feedback from our research community, applicants undertaking Phase 1 clinical trials may reserve a Research Ethics Committee (REC) meeting slot in advance of making their submission and submit an application closer to the REC meeting.